EGR314Team308/EGR314Team308.github.io/UserNeeds.md

 Retailers: Prefer products that can be used by the average consumer due to simplistic design and size.
 The product must be durable for a multitude of conditions and have longevity.<br>
 Regulatory instances: The product needs to comply with US safety regulations as well as the requirements of Arizona State University.<br>

+<br><br>
+<b>Use Cases</b>
+<br><br>
+User Story #1: John<br>
+John is a 43 year old male who lives with his family in a wooded area.
+Their family has a large yard where they like to participate in outdoor activities.
+Unfortunately, they have drastic weather changes that tend to dampen the mood.
+John wants a way to monitor the outside environment from the comfort of his home.
+The product by team 308 was exactly what he was looking for, as the device was easy to set up and self-powered.
+John placed the product on his porch and linked it wirelessly to his phone.
+As such, he can now see the current weather around his home instantly from his phone.
+<br><br>
+User Story #2: Mark<br>
+Alice is a 30 year old female who lives in an apartment.
+She has an outdoor patio where she likes to relax.
+For that, she has placed furniture and small mats along the patio.
+However, she has experienced difficulty with frequent wind covering her chairs in dirt.
+She wants a product that would allow her to monitor the outdoor conditions in her patio.
+If the recorded wind is much higher than usual, she will know to bring in her furniture.
+She purchased the product and found it to be exactly what she wanted.
+She liked the simplicity of the device and the fact that it sent information to her wireless devices.